xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutorials/how-to-fetch-git-submodules.md

 <!-- toc -->

+## Preface
+Before talking about using git submodules in templates, few things have to be
+considered:

-## Should the dependency be a submodule?
+### Should the dependency be a submodule?
 `xbps-src` should handle all dependencies if possible.
 If the project depends on a git submodule that is already packaged in `void-packages` and you are sure that breakage won't occur, you should replace the submodule with actual packaged